mkschreder/ninjaflight/README.md

 An even cleaner version of cleanflight flight-controller.
 Flight controllers are used to fly multi-rotor craft and fixed wing aircraft.

+IMPORTANT NOTE: currently "master" git branch (which you are probably looking at) is undergoing many *major* changes so it is not going to work.

 Latest release: 1.16.10 (Codename: "Panic In The Sewers")

 This fork differs from cleanflight in that it introduces SITL (software in the